-When I had Nick plant me some Goliath Jalapeno peppers, I had it in my mind I would make these, or something similar.
+When I had hubby plant me some Goliath Jalapeno peppers, I had it in my mind I would make these, or something similar.
 Thank goodness, he only planted me one plant as we've had more than our fair share of these giant peppers.
 But since I am not eating dairy anymore, I have been trying to figure out what to do with the excess peppers.

 I dehydrated several trays worth early on in the harvest of them.
 And I've been making batches and batches of raw and cooked salsa.
 We decided we like cooked salsa the best.

 This week though I decided I wanted to try something called Cowboy candy.
 A friend of mine suggested it a few year's back, but for one reason or another, I never made them.
 So, since I had collected a nice size bunch of peppers, I decided to try it out.
 I just wanted some to store in the refrigerator though and not go through the whole canning procedure.
 It's been way too hot for that!